How Effective is Retinol for Treating Acne?

 Furthermore, if you have tried lower concentrations of retinol and were unable to get the desired results, or if you believe your skin has become accustomed to lower concentrations and has fully benefited from them, you can try higher concentrations, such as 0.3% and 0.5%.

-What to pair with Retinol to treat acne?
+What to pair with Retinol for acne?

 To treat acne - you can pair retinol with niacinamide.